-The Snowball Earth phenomenon illustrates how localized physical processes can have a global impact.
-Here, strong model assumptions control how something happening at one particular latitude (the albedo changing because of an ice-line advance) acts to affect the global-mean climate.
-In nature other important feedbacks are also localized, such as the strong negative feedback of subtropical stratus decks (e.g., Sanderson et al., 2008), or the high-latitude deep ocean heat uptake (e.g., Gregory and Forster, 2008; Winton et al., 2009; Baker and Roe, 2009).
-Perhaps one important way forward for improving both global and regional climate predictions will be to better understand how these regional processes combine to give the full, global, system response.
+The snowball earth phenomenon illustrates how localized physical processes can have a global effect.
+Here, strong model assumptions control how something happening at one particular latitude-the albedo changing because of an ice line advance-acts to affect the global mean climate.
+In nature other important feedbacks are also localized, such as the strong negative feedback of subtropical stratus decks (e.g., Sanderson et al. 2008), or the high-latitude deep-ocean heat uptake (e.g., Gregory and Forster 2008; Winton et al. 2010; Baker and Roe 2009).
+Perhaps one important way forward for improving both global and regional climate predictions will be to better understand how these regional processes combine to give the full, global system response.